 Players will also record reputation they gained or lost at this time.
 Reputation is only tracked by the five largest houses; minor factions do not have enough influence for a mercenary company's reputation with them to matter.
 While in the in service of House Davion, House Kurita, House Liao, House Marik, or House Steiner, some objectives will allow you to increase your reputation with them by 1, to a maximum of 10.
 If you took a contracts from one of these houses but failed to accomplish any objectives in the contract, reduce your reputation with them by 1, to a minimum of -10.
 Reputation can open up opportunities for contracts that might not other wise be available.
 Contracts are typically handled by the MRB, but if you have enough reputation with a house, they might deal with you directly, even if you are a pirate.
 Be careful when dealing with the houses in this manner: if you earn less than your opponent while on a pirate contract, your reputation with the contracting house will decrease by 1.
 If you earn more than your opponent while on a pirate contract, your reputation with your opponent's employer will drop by 1 to a minimum of -10 (if the employer was one of the five houses).
 Pirates who get on the wrong side of the houses may find themselves as the target of a contract if they are not careful.

 At the end of the battle, the side with the most PV worth of operational units may salvage some of the remaining wrecks.
 For a unit to be "operational," it must be remaining on the table at the end of the game (and not a wreck), or have withdrawn during the battle.
 That player may have their operational units drag wrecks off the table to salvage them.
-For each of their operational units, a player may select one wreck to drag off and salvage as long as the wreck meets one of two requirements: the wreck must be of equal size or smaller than the unit dragging it; or, if the dragging unit has a CT value, the wreck's weight is less than double the CT value of the dragging unit.
+For each of their operational units, a player may select one wreck to drag off and salvage as long as the wreck meets one of two requirements: the wreck must be of equal size or smaller than the unit dragging it; or, if the dragging unit has a CT value, the wreck's weight is less than double the CT value of the dragging unit (see the conversion rate here).
 Each operational unit may only drag off one wreck in this way at this time.
 Once that player has done this, the player with the next highest PV worth of operational units sneaks onto the battlefield to salvage what they may.
 Their remaining operational units can attempt to drag off some of the remaining wrecks in the same manner, picking one wreck per operational unit they have left, limited in size or weight in the same way.
 Once all players have had a chance to salvage wrecks in this way, if there are additional wrecks, they can go around again in the same order and salvage one wreck at a time.
 In this round, there are no limitations on what may be salvaged, but only one wreck may be salvaged at a time.
 This continues until there are no more wrecks.

 Players should record their salvaged wrecks on their transaction sheet.
 The transaction type is "Salvage," the added assets are the units they salvaged, the date is the date the game was played, and the player on the other side of the contract should sign it.
 Any SP gained from completely destroyed wrecks can also be added with this entry.